 Honestly speaking, it felt like I started over.
 It took a while but I could see my life patterns changing.
 I was more relaxed and organised.

 I now spend one day a week writing and communicating with others about how I recovered from burn out.
 I take care of myself again.
 I’m exercising, eating healthy food, traveling and spending quality time with my family again.

 Burn out was by far the most difficult personal and professional lesson I’ve ever experienced.
 The fire I went through as a result of my burn out helped me to become the person I am today.

-My name is ——, and I am a recovering Workplace fatigue and Burnout Executive.
+My name is ——, and I am a recovering workplace burnout executive.